tekknolagi/isdt/lecture-notes/1-cli.md

 command and to orient you with basic information about the state of the command line.

-In the example above, the prompt consists of three parts: the first, `vm-hw06`, is the name (or *hostname*) of the computer you're using.
-In this case, that's one of Tufts' homework servers (which are virtual machines, hence the `vm-` naming convention).
-The second part, `utln01`, is your username, which at Tufts is your UTLN.
-The final part, `31`, is something called the "history event number", which increases by one with each command you run.
+In the example above, the prompt consists of three dynamic parts: the first, `max`, is the username of the current user.
+The second part is the name (or *hostname*) of the computer you're using.
+In this case, that's one of Max's computers, which are all named after tree species.
+The third part, `~`, is the current working directory of the shell.

 Each of these pieces of information serves a purpose: the hostname and username together tell you where you're executing the command.
 Accidentally running a